QubitPi/QubitPi/README.md

 <img align="left" width="15%" src="https://user-images.githubusercontent.com/16126939/197402745-1049cbe3-a16f-4fe3-9bf5-0fb7e869015b.png">

 I used to study technologies by [blogging](https://qubitpi.github.io/jersey-guide/) extensively.
 Since I'm running a company, my obligations right now are more on doing well for _my employees_ and for _my company_, which leaves me literally no time for writing the blogs.
-I do, however, keep studying techs in a what I found more efficient approach below.
+I do, however, keep studying techs in a, what I found, more efficient approach below.

 Since my blogs were essentially paraphrasing their documentations, why not simply [fork their entire documentation and add my notes, if any, to it](https://github.com/users/QubitPi/projects/4/)?
 That basically saves a lot of my time and packs everything in a more giant notebook of open-sourced documentation forks.
 So here they are: